-There are limits to the number of API calls that your application can make against a particular tenant (organisation or practice):
+There are limits to the number of API calls that your application can make against a particular tenant (organisation, account or practice):

-Each API response you receive will include the X-DayLimit-Remaining and X-MinLimit-Remaining headers telling you the number of remaining against each limit.
+Each API response you receive will include the X-DayLimit-Remaining, X-MinLimit-Remaining and X-AppMinLimit-Remaining headers telling you the number of remaining against each limit.

 Exceeding a rate limit will result in an HTTP 429 (too many requests) response.
 It will include an X-Rate-Limit-Problem header telling you which limit you have reached.

 If you have exceed the minute or daily limit you will also receive a Retry-After http header that tells you how many seconds to wait before making another request.
 Requests are counted against a fixed window which will reset at different times for each tenant.
 It is important to use the Retry-After header to know when you can start making calls again.

 Quite often, applications that you might believe would exceed the Xero API rate limits, can in fact work within the limits by analysing the structure of how you intend to use the Xero API:

 You can do more than one thing in a single request: For example, you can create more than one Invoice in a single PUT or POST Invoices API call.
 While there is no upper limit in the number of nodes that can be sent at one time, a ceiling of about 50 nodes per request is practical - this will ensure a request does not exceed the maximum size of 3.5MB.
 You should also review our notes on summarizing validation errors.